ComradDoge/DogeEU4/README.md

 - HRE events (ie burgundy inheritance) have not been adapted to shattered so keep that in mind.

 [h1] Main Additions [/h1]

-As of right now:
+- More Insults, Ruler personality traits, Advisors
+- Religion specific Idea groups
+- New Religions with Mechanics
+- Quality of Life Improvements
+- Dynamic Age objectives
+- Englightenment Age
-- A Shattered World with a normal bookmark and one without an HRE
+- Shattered World
-- New Idea Groups with various religions getting specific idea groups
+- New Idea groups
-- Many new religions added from CK2
-- More countries have their own national ideas and missions
-- New formables all over the world
+- New Formables
-- Some formable countries get different national ideas depending on who formed them
-- Many more trade goods with ways to change trade good in a province
-- No Sack of X on your own provinces or subjects (this is clearly the most important part)
-- Colonies are locked into their respective regions until independence
-- AI tweaks and changes making it less-braindead
+- AI tweaks
-- Mini additions: More insults, more ruler personality traits, more advisors

-[h1] Links [/h1]
+[h1] Discord [/h1]
 Join this [url=https://discord.gg/DwNbtWY] discord [/url] to report bugs or inform me of something.
 Feel free to send me the save if something breaks.
 If you don't like discord just post in the discussion or in the comments.